arinrare/originalportfolio-react-ts/README.md

 NOTE: To run locally remove the basename attribute from the BrowserRouter element in App.tsx This is only required when configuring the base URL on a subpage on the web host

+Additionally, remove the subfolder paths in the webpack config package.json

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).